Peggy CarnesProgram Advisor

 Mary PurdySenior Advisor

-Mary Purdy serves as Senior Advisor to the US-Asia Institute.
-She is an Associate of Booz Allen Hamilton and a consultant to the Department of the Navy on workforce planning and strategy development.
-Before joining Booz Allen, Ms. Purdy served as a career Navy officer.
-She has experience in manpower and personnel, anti-submarine warfare, operations, and joint warfighting, and has worked extensively with the Joint Staff, unified commands, and other government agencies.
-As a Senior Military Fellow at the National Defense University, she developed and conducted political military simulations for the Flag and General Officer CAPSTONE course.
-At the U.S. Naval Academy she oversaw the daily military and academic development of Midshipmen, and authored several major regulation manuals-affecting all aspects of student development for the Brigade of Midshipmen.
-Mrs. Purdy received a B.A. degree in Psychology (with honors), Northwest Missouri State University; and a M.A. in Human Resources, Webster University.
+Mrs. Purdy is a Senior Advisor to the US-Asia Institute.
+She is a Lead Associate at Booz I Allen I Hamilton, a leading provider of management and technology consulting services to the US government in defense, intelligence, and civil markets.
+Mrs. Purdy’s clients include several Department of Defense Headquarters level organizations in cyberspace and Information Technology (IT).
+In 2010 she received the Department of the Navy Meritorious Public Service Award from the Chief Information Officer.
+A 15 year Booz Allen employee, she currently consults on enterprise cyberspace and cybersecurity workforce and human capital planning solutions.
+She has authored several articles on the information assurance workforce with regard to leadership, personnel, and training initiatives.
+Before joining Booz Allen, Mrs. Purdy served as a career Naval officer with experience in manpower and personnel, anti-submarine warfare, intelligence, operations, and joint warfighting.
+She worked extensively with the Joint Staff, unified commands, and other government agencies.
+As a Senior Military Fellow at the National Defense University, she developed and conducted political military simulations for the Flag and General Officer CAPSTONE course and provided subject matter expertise on China’s relationship with the West.
+Earlier in her career, Ms Purdy was responsible for the development and implementation of numerous personnel management programs to include assignments with the Naval Military Personnel Command, where she coordinated the initial deployment of women to the “Women in Ships” program.
+At the U.S. Naval Academy she oversaw the daily military and academic development of Midshipmen, and authored several major regulation manuals—affecting all aspects of student development for the Brigade of Midshipmen.
+Mrs. Purdy received a Bachelor of Arts degree in Psychology (with honors), Northwest Missouri State University.
+She holds a Master of Arts, Human Resources, from Webster University, and is a graduate of the Industrial College of the Armed Forces and Naval War College (off-campus).
+In 2009 she was honored with the Distinguished Alumni Award from Northwest Missouri State University.

 Alejandro ReyesSenior Advisor